Rcharitra1/temporary-ez/docs/Managing Administration/Parking Fences/Add Parking Fences.md

 ---
-id: Adding Parking Fences
+id: Add Parking Fences
 sidebar_position: 1
 ---

-### How to add a parking fence?
+### How to add a parking fence.

 1. Click ![img alt](/img/add-btn.png) menu on the top right of the **Parking Fences** page.This will bring up the **Add Parking Fence** screen below.